ayabelarbi/ayabelarbi/README.md

 - 🌱 I’m currently working for a legal DAO.
 - 🌱 I am also currently at university learning IT and Philosophy.
 - 💬 Ask me anything about NFT and blockchain stuff.
-- 📫 How to reach me: Telegram: @ayabelarbi
+- 📫 How to reach me: Telegram - @ayabelarbi
 - 🌓 Fun facts: I spend almost 10 hours listening song daily.
 - 💡 Interested by AI and NLP (Natural Language Processing).
 ---